echolord1/buttplug-project/README.md

   1. Connect **ESP32** via USB.
   2. Start the **Python Gateway** (`uv run python main.py`).
   3. Launch the **Game**.
-- **Reconnecting**: If you restart the Python Gateway for any reason, you **must close and reopen the game** to re-establish the Buttplug handshake.
+- **Reconnecting**: If you restart the Python Gateway for any reason, you **must close and reopen the game** to re-establish the Buttplug.io handshake.
 - **Stopping**: To safely shut down the gateway, press `Ctrl+C` in the terminal.
 This will automatically send a stop signal to your hardware.

 ## 🛡️ Safety (Watchdog)